 Dating is a challenge in 2019 – and it shows.
 In fact, romance as a whole has taken a backseat in the new millennium, with North America’s millennials marrying far later than their parents did – often after growing up living with the highest divorce rates on record.
 This is where online dating sites come in.

 In short, romance kind of sucks these days.
 But that doesn’t mean we’re giving up.
 After all…there really isn’t an alternative, is there?
 Thankfully, we have new technology that takes a lot of the stress out of dating – at least, that’s the theory.

-Dating sites and matching services have been around for a very long time (arranged marriages, anyone?), but the game really changed in 2012 when swiping dating apps hit the market.
+Dating sites (OkCupid, EHarmony, Match.com, and POF) and matching services (Tinder, Bumble and JSwipe) have been around for a very long time (arranged marriages, anyone?), but the game really changed in 2012 when swiping dating apps hit the market.
 Using location-based matching technology, the app was netting over one billion “swipes” per day in 2014.
 And millennials loved it – making up almost half the total users in 2015.
 Since then, the app has spawned an untold number of imitators.

 With so much activity, it’s hard not to notice some stereotypes with its users.
-The truth is that most people aren’t very creative when posing for their profile photos, and a lot of user-written bios are pretty replaceable.
+The truth is that most people aren’t very creative when posing for their profile photos, and a lot of online dating profiles are pretty replaceable.